 Stratford station also has direct trains to and from a swathe of more distant destinations in Essex, Suffolk and Norfolk, including Southend-on-Sea, Colchester, Ipswich and Norwich.

-The ticket gates at Gatwick are equipped with Oyster Card readers, so you can use these cards to travel to and from the airport, though the amount of money deducted from the card will match the ticket costs.
+The ticket gates at Gatwick are equipped with Oyster Card readers, so you can use these cards to travel to and from the airport, though the amount of money deducted from the card will match the ticket costs, so you won't save money by using Oyster.

-Four train operating companies, Gatwick Express, GWR, Southern and Thameslink, provide the services to and from Gatwick Airport station, which is directly linked to the airport terminals.
+Four train operating companies, Gatwick Express, GWR, Southern and Thameslink, provide the services to and from Gatwick Airport station, where the station is directly linked to the South Terminal - and it is connected to the North Terminal by a free people mover.

 Two factors set them apart from the Southern trains:

-The biggest plus point of taking the Gatwick Express over the Southern trains was that the only stations they served were Gatwick and Victoria.
+The biggest plus point of taking the Gatwick Express over the Southern trains, used to be that the only stations served by the Gatwick Express trains were Gatwick and Victoria.

 When that was the case, they were quieter than the Southern services, so seats could be guaranteed on any departure.